Marketing British Columbia to the World®

 Foreign Buyer Ban does not apply to this property

-Situated in Martin Valley, Ocean Falls on the Central Coast, this affordable, charming coastal home offers the perfect place to call home or spend your vacations.
+Situated in Martin Valley, Ocean Falls on the Central Coast, this affordable, charming 1,056 sq. ft. coastal home offers the perfect place to call home or spend your vacations.
 The fully furnished rancher/bungalow offers a full kitchen, dining room and living room all with new windows and an amazing ocean view.
 The home is also complete with 3 bedrooms, a 4-piece bathroom and a perfectly appointed utility room, perfect for storing your fishing gear.

 Recently renovated, the home offers a newly finished deck, new, freshly painted siding, new flooring, tongue and groove pine on the ceilings/walls and all new double pane windows.
 Other upgrades include a CSA approved wood stove, new water lines and a UV filtration system for the water.
+Other more recent upgrades to the exterior include gutters, downspouts, rebuilt side porch and cladding all around the house.

 This move-in ready property offers the perfect place to spend a peaceful summer fishing, relaxing and enjoying the outdoors.